 Data Pipelines & Computation Engines¶

 Dataiku offers many ways to efficiently rebuild datasets so that downstream outputs reflect the latest upstream data.
-In addition to the product documentation on this subject, these articles dive deeper into how to create effective data pipelines.
+In addition to the reference documentation on this subject, these articles dive deeper into how to create effective data pipelines.

 A SQL recipe in your Flow reads an input dataset from storage, performs computations, and directs SQL to write the output.
 When you have a chain of visual and/or coding SQL recipes in your flow, repeating this read-write behavior for each recipe can result in slow performance.
 In such a situation, using SQL pipelines can boost performance by avoiding unnecessary writes and reads of intermediate datasets.